ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

    configuration disseminated by the Author does not match the existing configuration.

-1. The VDAF config, DP mechanism, or other parameters are deemed insufficient for privacy.
+1. The VDAF config or other parameters are deemed insufficient for privacy.

 1. A secure connection to one or both of the Aggregator endpoints could not be established.